Donn Reynolds

 Stanley Beresford "Donn" Reynolds (June 26, 1921 – August 16, 1997) was a Canadian country music singer and yodeler most widely known for his Bavarian style of yodeling.
 Often referred to as Canada's "king of the yodelers", Reynolds established two yodeling world records.
 He recorded 38 singles and six albums throughout a performing career spanning over 40 years.

 Biography

 Early years (1921-1936)

 Donn Reynolds was born in St. Vital, Winnipeg, Manitoba, Canada on June 26, 1921.
 His parents, William Reynolds and Ethel Smith, migrated from England to Canada in 1907 after their marriage in 1905.
 He was youngest of three children, with older sisters Dora and Connie.
 Influenced by Harry Hopkinson (aka Harry Torrani), a popular British yodeler during the 1930s, Reynolds taught himself to sing and play guitar at 10 years of age.
 He first achieved local notoriety in 1936, winning a local radio (CKY Winnipeg) sponsored talent contest.
 By the age of 16, Reynolds had formed a band performing local clubs and theatres as "The Yodeling Ranger".
+Donn married his first wife Catherine Tompkins in Vancouver in 1944, they had a daughter named Diane.